castle-engine/cge-www/htdocs/wp/wp-content/plugins/check-email/readme.txt

 == Premium Features of the plugin Check & Log Email ==

-- <strong>Triggered Data</strong> - Triggered data helps you in debugging by showing the exact code that is sending that email
+- <strong>Triggered Data</strong> - Triggered data helps you in debugging by showing the exact code that is sending that email <a href="https://check-email.tech/docs/knowledge-base/how-to-use-the-trigger-option-to-debug-emails-by-identifying-the-exact-code/">Learn More</a>

 == Filters ==